 3rd paragraph

-If the non-AP STA is only the sensing transmitter, the Sensing NDP Announcement frame should configure the SR2SI NDP to be transmitted with the minimum possible length of one LTF symbol.
-If the non-AP STA is only the sensing receiver, the Sensing NDP Announcement frame should configure the SI2SR NDP to be transmitted with the minimum possible length of one LTF symbol.
+If the non-AP STA is only the sensing transmitter, the Sensing NDP Announcement frame should configure the SR2SI NDP to be transmitted with the minimum possible length of one LTF symbol, by setting both the SR2SI NSTS subfield and SR2SI Rep subfield to 0.
+If the non-AP STA is only the sensing receiver, the Sensing NDP Announcement frame should configure the SI2SR NDP to be transmitted with the minimum possible length of one LTF symbol, by setting both the SI2SR NSTS subfield and SI2SR Rep subfield to 0.